robNice/OMV-Service-Dashboard/CONFIG_README.md

   "logo": "omv.png"
 }
 ```

-`title` is used as card-title, `url` is used as card-link and `logo` is used as card-image.
+- `title` is used as card-title,
+- `url` is used as card-link (what to open when clicking on the card)
+- `logo` is used as card-image.
 They should be placed in `/{your-config-dir}/assets/cards/services/`

+If logo is not defined, a default image is used.

+> ⚠️
+>
-All card images should be around 305px x 185px.
+> All card images should be around 305px x 185px.

+---

+#### Default images and overrides

+The Home background image is `assets/backgrounds/_home.png`.
+Use your own home-background
+image by placing a `_home` + any extension of png, gif, jpg or webp_ n your config/assets/backgrounds directory.

+The default section and service card images are `assets/cards/sections/_default.png` and `assets/cards/services/_default.png`.
+Use your own default images by placing a `_default` + any extension of png, gif, jpg or webp_ in your config/assets/cards/sections and config/assets/cards/services directories.`

 ---